Mausy5043/mod-raspbian-ua-netinst/README.md

 ## Usage
 1. `cd mod-raspbian-ua-netinst`
 2. `mod-ua.sh <hostname>`
+3. the rest is automatic:
   - The repos are updated to the current version and the chosen branch is selected.
   - Files contained in the directory `overlay` are copied to the raspbian-ua-netinst directory.
   - The raspbian-ua-netinst image is built by executing the `clean.sh`, `update.sh` and `build.sh`.
-- !!
-If `buildroot.sh` is required, then this needs to be done manually.
+  - Attention: If `buildroot.sh` is required, then this needs to be done manually.
--